Author’s Notes from This is True® — Thought-Provoking

 - Podcast 006: The Best of Humanity - In This Episode: While the stories in This is True usually point out the pitfalls of not thinking (or “obliviots doing stupid things”), the Honorary Unsubscribe holds up the best of humanity.
 This episode not only features a interesting example, but adds some extra details and commentary.
 Jump To… Show Notes How to Subscribe How to […]

-- What to Look for During the 2017 Solar Eclipse - A solar eclipse occurs when the moon gets between the sun and Earth, casting a shadow on the Earth’s surface.
-This can happen only during a new moon when the sun and the moon are in conjunction as seen from Earth in an alignment referred to as syzygy.
-In a total eclipse, the disk of […]
+- What to Look for During the 2017 Solar Eclipse - Updated with Post-Eclipse photos and video.
+(Jump to Updates) A solar eclipse occurs when the moon gets between the sun and Earth, casting a shadow on the Earth’s surface.
+This can happen only during a new moon when the sun and the moon are in conjunction as seen from Earth in an alignment referred to […]

 - Podcast 005: Politics, Religion, Oh!
 And… - In This Episode: Politics and religion can’t be talked about in polite society?
 Randy in Washington says no, there are three taboo topics: don’t forget sex (eek!)
 So yeah, let’s go there, based on this week’s story (click to see larger) on the self-proclaimed “Million Dollar Ho” of (of course!)
 Florida.
 Plus the debut of […]

 - Podcast 004: Forget Polite, Let’s Talk Religion - In This Episode: “We’re told that in polite society that you don’t talk politics or religion.”
 Yeah, whatever: as Clare says, we’re not always in a polite society.
 Episode 2 talked politics, so let’s get to religion!
 That conversation is spun around a story from last week, which was “graphicized” as the Story of the […]